GO-NeRF: Generating Objects in Neural Radiance Fields for Virtual Reality Content Creation: Experiments

-We compare our method with baselines on both feed-forward and $360^o$ scenes.
-To validate that the scene context has an influence on the generation process, we additionally stylized the feed-forward scene into an oil painting style using ARF~\cite{zhang2022arf} but experimented with the same text prompt.
-The comparison results are displayed in Fig.~\ref{fig:comparison}, where the first row visualizes the 3D bounding box and its corresponding mask region in the 2D image plane.
+We compare our method with baselines on both forward-facing and $360^o$ scenes.
+To validate that the scene context has an influence on the generation process, we additionally stylized the forward-facing scene into an oil painting style using ARF~\cite{zhang2022arf} but experimented with the same text prompt.
+The comparison results are displayed in \cref{fig:comparison}, where the first row visualizes the 3D bounding box and its corresponding mask region in the 2D image plane.

-Without using the scene context for guidance, the generated objects of Blened-NeRF are not harmonized with the scene (Fig.~\ref{fig:comparison} second row).
-For example, the fruits are flying in the sky instead of being on the table.
-Moreover, its quality remains low due to the limited capability of the model using CLIP-based loss.
-By leveraging the 2D inpainting model~\cite{Rombach_2022_CVPR} to fill the masked region (first-row bottom right), the Spin-NeRF$^*$ succeeds in utilizing the scene context and generates reasonable results (Fig.~\ref{fig:comparison} third row), but still has the following weaknesses: 1) the inpainting-based scheme inevitably destroy scene content (e.g., the extended white line) due to mismatch between mask and object silhouette; 2) The rendering fidelity heavily relies on the quality of inpainted images which are sensitive to estimated depth~\cite{ranftl2021vision}, thus this method is not suitable for scenes with large view changes or unsuitable for depth estimation.
-This is demonstrated in stylized and $360^o$ scenes where Spin-NeRF$^*$' results are bad.
-Similarly, generating virtual objects first and then manually placing them into the scene is a tedious process requiring users to have experience in 3D software operation, and there is also the problem of ignoring the scene context.
-Moreover, extracting maneuverable object mesh from object NeRF for placement usually deteriorates the object quality, such as the cat in Fig.~\ref{fig:comparison} fourth row.
+Without using the scene context for guidance, the generated objects in Blened-NeRF do not composite well with the scene (\cref{fig:comparison} second row).
+For instance, the fruits float in the air instead of resting on the table.
+Moreover, its overall quality remains low due to the limitations of using clip-based loss.
+In contrast, Spin-NeRF$^*$ utilizes scene context by employing a 2D inpainting model~\cite{Rombach_2022_CVPR} to fill the masked regions (first-row bottom right), leading to more reasonable results (\cref{fig:comparison} third row).
+However, this approach still exhibits several weaknesses: 1) the mask-based inpainting scheme inevitably alters scene content (e.g., \cref{fig:comparison} first column, the white line is extended.) due to misalignment between mask and object silhouette; 2) The rendering fidelity heavily relies on the quality of inpainted images which are affected by the accuracy of estimated depth~\cite{ranftl2021vision}.
+Thus, this method is unsuitable for scenes with significant viewpoint changes or those present challenges in depth estimation.
+This is evident in stylized and $360^o$ scenes, where the performance of Spin-NeRF$^*$ declines.
+Instead, generating virtual objects and then manually placing them into the scene is a tedious process requiring users to be proficient in 3D software operation.
+Moreover, this approach overlooks the impact of scene context, resulting in the same cat across different scenes (\cref{fig:comparison} fourth row).
+Additionally, extracting maneuverable mesh from the NeRF often degrades the fidelity of generated content.